platformsh/platformsh-docs/docs/src/get-started/monitor-and-troubleshoot/log.md

 Another way to keep track of your project and troubleshoot any issues is to view its logs.
 Different types of logs are available, such as error logs and any logs your app creates.

-See the access log, a list of all attempts to access your website, run the following command:
+To see the access log, a list of all attempts to access your website, run the following command:

 ```bash
 platform log access